Modeling Human-Like Color Naming Behavior in Context: Experimental Setup

 In our new \textit{many-listeners setup} one speaker communicates with 5 or 30 listeners\footnote{In NeLLCom-Lex terms, a speaker (or listener) refers to a randomly initialized speaker (listener) network.
 Multiple speakers (listeners) then refer to multiple networks initialized with different random seeds prior to training.} , each of which is an independently initialized listener network trained for 30 SL epochs on the human data.
 During the subsequent 30-epoch RL phase, referential game training is distributed across listeners for controlled comparison. \YZ{Specifically, listeners are randomly ordered without replacement, and the speaker interacts with each listener for a fixed number of consecutive RL epochs before moving to the next (e.g., with 5 listeners, each listener is trained for 6 consecutive RL epochs).}

 Second, severe frequency imbalance in the SL data, \YZ{with a mean frequency of 328 and a maximum frequency of 2585,} biases the initial lexical representations learned by the speaker.
 High-frequency color terms receive strong grounding, whereas rare colors are weakly represented.
 In addition, RL tends to amplify initially successful mappings, causing rare terms to be forgotten or absorbed into broader categories.
-To address this issue, we introduce an \textit{upsampling setup} where rare color samples are duplicated during SL until each reaches a target count $N$, while leaving the RL phase unchanged\footnote{\YZ{Future work could explore more complex augmentation strategies, such as slightly changing the existing rare color samples or generating controlled color variants.}}. \YZ{We set the target upsampling levels $N$ to 100 and 200 to represent moderate and strong rebalancing of the highly skewed frequency distribution.
+To address this issue, we introduce an \textit{upsampling setup} where rare color samples are duplicated during SL until each reaches a target count $N$, while leaving the RL phase unchanged\footnote{\YZ{More complex augmentation strategies, such as slightly corrupting or modifying existing rare color samples to generate color variants, are an interesting direction, which we leave for future work.}}. \YZ{We set the target upsampling levels $N$ to 100 and 200 to represent moderate and strong rebalancing of the highly skewed frequency distribution.
 These values increase exposure to rare terms while still preserving relative frequency differences.}

-Training follows \citet{zhang-etal-2025-nellcom}'s SL$+$RL$+$ pipeline (SL with context followed by RL with context), which yielded the lexicon with most human-like properties.
-All architectural parameters and other hyperparameters are kept identical.\footnote{We increase granularity of the color space by representing CIELAB values with one decimal place instead of integers.
+Training follows \citet{zhang-etal-2025-nellcom}'s SL$+$RL$+$ pipeline (SL with context followed by RL with context), which yielded the lexicon with the most human-like properties.
+All architectural parameters and hyperparameters are kept identical.\footnote{We increase the granularity of the color space by representing CIELAB values with one decimal place instead of integers.
 We also note that \citet{zhang-etal-2025-nellcom}'s color sampling excludes greyish colors, which may limit generalization to pale shades; accordingly, we adjust the sampling criteria to include all saturation levels.}